 Patients with Type 1 diabetes suffer from impaired postprandial hepatic glycogen storage and breakdown, if they are under poor glycaemic control.
 Poor glycogen storage in the liver puts these patients at risk of fasting hypoglycemia.
 Amelioration of glycaemic control could improve these abnormalities and thereby reduce the risk of hypoglycemia in these patients.
-The "gold standard" technique for the assessment of hepatic glycogen metabolism in humans, 13 C magnetic resonance spectroscopy (13C-MRS), is anormal decrease of glucose in the blood, occurring after a project is to establish a new assessment method for glycogen metabolism. acetaminophen.
+The "gold standard" technique for the assessment of hepatic glycogen metabolism in humans, 13 C magnetic resonance spectroscopy (13C-MRS), is abnormal decrease of glucose of